Alexander Kosorukoff

 Combining, what we have previously, we can conclude that the mapping genotype-phenotype in FKE is M:M. Implementing selection is both described cases is difficult and analysis of its effect is more complex than the one for usual kind of GA with 1:1 mapping.

-It seems to have no aim and yet its purpose is fulfilled.
+It does not speak, and yet is answered.
+It does not ask, yet is supplied with all its needs.
+It seems to have no aim and yet its purpose is fulfilled. -- Lao Tsu |

 Since HBGA doesn't perform functions of selection and recombination itself, the major part of it are interfaces with human participants.
 The interface is a very important part of any program interacting with humans.
 It must be efficient, easy and fun to use.
 It should take into account human factors or psychological features of participant.
 We discussed already that average person can comfortably operate (compare and evaluate) over limited number of objects at the same time.
 As we have seen, the maximal comfortable number ranges from 5 to 7 objects.
 In addition, people often find it easier to compare two objects and decide which is better, than estimate the value of one particular object with respect to certain abstract scale.